Resource created by M&S Archive.

 - Look at the M&S Penny Bazaar and First Department Stores resources to find out more.
 What was shopping like before browsing became a normal part of buying things?

-- The photographs on this page are of Brixton and Manchester M&S stores.
-Why werethese citiesgood locations to open up new stores?
+- There are photographs of Brixton and Manchester M&S stores in the Resources section.
+Why were these cities good locations to open up new stores?

 - Where have people emigrated from in the past and why?
-For example in 1880 a painter called Joseph Staniland painted a picture called The Emigrant Ship, (see the link below)showing people leaving England to go to America.
+For example in 1880 a painter called Joseph Staniland painted a picture called The Emigrant Ship, (see Supporting Links in 'Resources') showing people leaving England to go to America.
 How different is that to today?

-- Use the links below to find out what life was like, and what else was happening, at the turn of the 20th Century?
+- Use the Supporting Links (in 'Resources) to find out what life was like, and what else was happening, at the turn of the 20th Century?

 - Make a list of the personal qualities you think you would need to (a) survive a journey to a foreign country not speaking the language, and (b) set up your own business.